 Monitoring must include the development and implementation of a risk assessment tool (Section 19.2 of this manual), monitoring plan (Section 19.3 of this manual), monitoring program (as part of its monitoring controls) (Section 19.4 of this manual), and reporting and resolution process (Section 19.5 of this manual).
 Written policies and procedures that describe and support the monitoring process must be developed and implemented.

-Entity Specific Considerations:
+Entity Specific Considerations for Boards

-Local Workforce Development Boards.
-Boards must develop and maintain a subcontractor monitoring system that covers any service or program service contract it awards from federal and/or state funds administered by the Agency.
+The Agency Board Agreement (ABA) requires Boards to develop and maintain a subrecipient monitoring system acceptable to the Agency to monitor any subgrant or contract it awards from TWC grants covered by the ABA.
+The ABA also requires that complete records of all monitoring performed by the Board shall be maintained and made available to the Agency in accordance with the record retention and access provisions in Section 20 of the ABA.

 In addition, and in accordance with Texas Government Code § 2308.303, a Board must monitor and evaluate the effectiveness of the following to help ensure that performance is consistent with state and local goals and objectives:

 career development centers;